windwp/nvim-autopairs/README.md

 npairs.setup({
     check_ts = true,
     ts_config = {
-        lua = {'string'},-- it will not add pair on that treesitter node javascript = {'template_string'},
+        lua = {'string',-- it will not add pair on that treesitter node javascript = {'template_string'},
         java = false,-- don't check treesitter on java }